-Once you have selected an Input, you will see a list of available Output services that can receive data from your selected Input.
+Once you have selected an input, you will see a list of available outputs that can receive data from your selected input.
 If this list is empty, go to Setup > Outputs to create some outputs.

 4. Complete Connection Settings

 Complete any settings that apply to the connection.
 These will be different for every output but can include:

 The second set of transformations apply only to your selected Output.
 Click Specific Output to see options.
 Specific output transformations include: